adamant/adamant.language.reference/src/simple-types.md

 The "`bool`" type represents boolean values.
 The possible values of a boolean are "`true`" and "`false`".
 The boolean logical operators "`and`" and "`or`" operate on boolean types.
 The condition of an "`if`" expression and "`while`" loop must evaluate to booleans.

 No standard conversions exist between "`bool`" and other types.
-The bool type is distinct and separate from the integral types.
-A bool value cannot be used in place of an integral value, and vice versa.
+The bool type is distinct and separate from the integer types.
+A bool value cannot be used in place of an integer value, and vice versa.

 ### `never` Type